1 Prime Rib Roast

 Sprinkle the exterior with salt and both kinds of pepper.
 Rub it in good.
 Insert an oven safe meat thermometer in the thickest meatiest part to near center of the meat.
 Position the thermometer so you can see it without having to remove the roast from the oven.

-Place the roast in the pan, rib side down, fatty side to the top on a low rack in the oven.
+Place the roast in the pan, rib side down, fatty side to the top on the lowest rack in the oven.
 The ribs will act as a natural broiler pan, elevating the meat for better air flow.

 Roast for 25 minutes.
-During this part the roast may get a little smoky due to the high temperature, so turn on the exhaust!
+During this part the roast may get a little smoky due to the high temperature and height of your roast compared to your oven – so turn on the exhaust!

 Reduce the oven temperature to 350ºF degrees.